-Anti-government militants conspired in Oregon refuge standoff -prosecutors
+Prosecutors claim conspiracy by Oregon militants in standoff

 PORTLAND, Ore.
-Anti-government militants who seized a federal wildlife refuge in Oregon earlier this year conspired to intimidate government workers and steal property, a heavily armed invasion that was not protected by the U.S. Constitution, prosecutors said on Tuesday.
+(Reuters) - Anti-government militants who invaded a federal wildlife refuge in Oregon conspired to intimidate government workers and steal property in a heavily armed protest that is not protected by the U.S. Constitution, prosecutors said on Tuesday.

-Assistant U.S. Attorney Geoffrey Barrow told a packed courtroom in downtown Portland that during the January takeover, the conspirators, many wearing camouflage and toting rifles, practiced shooting drills and hand-to-hand combat at the Malheur National Wildlife Refuge.
+Assistant U.S. Attorney Geoffrey Barrow told a packed federal courtroom in downtown Portland that during the January takeover, the conspirators, many wearing camouflage and toting rifles, practiced shooting drills and hand-to-hand combat together at the Malheur National Wildlife Refuge.
 They also had a stockpile of some 15,000 rounds of ammunition.

 Barrow's remarks came during opening statements in the trial of ranchers Ammon and Ryan Bundy and five other limited-government activists who led the 41-day takeover of the refuge that began on Jan.
 2.

-The defendants pleaded not guilty to conspiracy to impede federal officers from doing their jobs through intimidation and force, possession of firearms in a federal facility and theft of government property.
+The defendants pleaded not guilty to conspiracy to impede federal officers from doing their jobs through intimidation, threats or force, possession of firearms in a federal facility and theft of government property.

 The takeover at Malheur was the latest flare-up in a decades-old conflict over federal control of millions of acres of public land in the West.